Our History

 Reaching Rural Communities

-By 2022, MHWP had built a strong foundation to serve older, medically underserved communities.
-With renewed funding from the Health Resources and Services Administration (HRSA), the program again expanded its services, this time to reach medically vulnerable rural communities and individuals of all ages.
+By 2022, MHWP had built a strong foundation to serve older, medically under-resourced communities.
+With renewed funding from the Health Resources and Services Administration (HRSA), the program again expanded its services, this time to reach rural communities and individuals of all ages.
 The four-year, nearly $4 million federal grant enabled MHWP to extend operations to Lawrenceville, Essex County, Southside Richmond, and Petersburg, with plans to add a mobile health van by 2026.

 Reflecting its broader reach beyond Richmond, the program rebranded from the Richmond Health and Wellness Program to the Mobile Health and Wellness Program in 2023.
 The new name honors the program’s expanding mission and commitment to providing accessible wellness resources across a wider geographic footprint.